-(LPC) Licensed Professional Counselor -requires no experience or supervision
+(LPC) Licensed Professional Counselor - No experience required

 (LCPC) Licensed Clinical Professional Counselor

-c) A qualified supervisor means any person who is a licensed clinical professional counselor, licensed clinical social worker, licensed clinical psychologist, or psychiatrist as defined in Section 1-121 of the Mental Health and Developmental Disabilities Code.
-If supervision took place outside Illinois, the supervisor shall be a master's level or doctoral level counselor engaged in clinical professional counseling, clinical social work, clinical psychology or psychiatry.
-The supervisor shall hold an active license if the jurisdiction in which the supervisor practices requires licensure.
+- A qualified supervision means any person who is a licensed clinical professional counselor, licensed clinical social worker, licensed clinical psychologist, or psychiatrist as defined in Section 1-121 of the Mental Health and Developmental Disabilities Code.
+If supervision took place outside Illinois, the supervision shall be a master's level or doctoral level counselor engaged in clinical professional counseling, clinical social work, clinical psychology or psychiatry.
+The supervision shall hold an active license if the jurisdiction in which the supervision practices requires licensure.

-1) The supervisor shall have met with the applicant at least one hour each week.
+- The supervision shall have met with the applicant at least one hour each week.
 The supervision means the review of counseling and case management.

-1) Individual supervision: the supervisory session is conducted by an approved supervisor with one or two counselors present.
+- Individual supervision: the supervisory session is conducted by an approved supervision with one or two counselors present.

 The exams for Illinois licensure are: